Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 ### Hash256

-`Hash256` is a secure hash function that takes a variable-length binary string as input and outputs a 256-bit string.
+`Hash256` is a secure hash function that takes a variable-length binary string `x` as input and outputs a 256-bit string.

     Hash256(x) = SHA3-256("ChainCA-256" || x)

+### StreamHash

+`StreamHash` is a secure extendable-output hash function that takes a variable-length binary string `x` as input and outputs a variable-length hash string depending on a number of bytes (`n`) requested.

+    StreamHash(x, n) = SHAKE256("ChainCA-stream" || x, n)

 ### ScalarHash

-`ScalarHash` is a secure hash function that takes a variable-length binary string as input and outputs a [scalar](#scalar):
+`ScalarHash` is a secure hash function that takes a variable-length binary string `x` as input and outputs a [scalar](#scalar):

 1. For the input string `x` compute a 512-bit hash `h`: